 - Show personality.
 If your brand is a bit more upscale and dramatic make sure you’re speaking in that voice.

 - Make them read it twice.
 It might seem counter-intuitive but breaking the normal patterns of speech are a great way to grab attention.
-“Get more from online” isn’t exactly what you would expect.
-“Get more out of being online” is closer to a normal statement but it isn’t as strong.

 - Draw on emotion or action.
 Sony does both with, “Make Believe.”